Samaelson/universal_hinged_case/README.md

 # universal_hinged_case

-Creates a 3D hinged case arround object to be used for outdoor wall mount
+Creates a splashproof 3D hinged case arround object to be used for outdoor wall mount

 ![Example of 3D hinged case for object dimensions 100x200x40 in Openscad](images/hinged_case_for_100x200x40_object.png)